The Christmas story

 In ancient times, there were many different Pagan religions active in the Middle East and Europe, each with a single deity or pantheon of deities.
 Many of these gods and goddesses were believed to have been born on DEC-25. around the time of the Winter Solstice in the Northern Hemisphere.
 The solstice -- the shortest daytime in the year and the beginning of Winter -- actually happens on DEC-21, 22, or 23, depending on the year.
 However, with the techniques available to people in ancient times, it was only by DEC-25 that they were able to detect that the daytimes had become noticeably longer.
 So they settled on DEC-25 the turning point of the seasons.

-This time of year was important to people at the time.
-It showed that the daytime was lengthening again and that warm temperatures would return.
+This time of year was of paramount importance to people at the time.
+It showed that the daytime had stopped shortening from day to day and was lengthening again.
+This indicated that warm temperatures would return.
 Thus, crops would grow during the next years growing season.
-It became recognized as the birth date of their god or one of the main gods in their pantheon.
+Frequently, the solstice became recognized as the birth date of their god or one of the main gods in their pantheon.

 Listed below, in alphabetic order, are fifteen Pagan goddesses and gods whose birthday was celebrated on DEC-25.
 There are probably more.
 Several of these ancient deities have life events in common with those attributed to Jesus, such as a virgin birth, an attempt on their life, formation of a group of twelve disciples, death, visiting the Underworld, resurrection, etc.